javierarce/epub-boilerplate/README.md

 ## Style

-CAVEAT: currently there aren't any defined styles.
+Caveat lector: currently there aren't any defined styles.
 While I add a basic layout you can use the <a href="https://github.com/mattharrison/epub-css-starter-kit">ePub CSS Starter Kit</a>.

 ## Useful resources